 After the child is brought to the time out area, he or she may not stay there.
 In these cases, the area you have selected may be too broad.
 For example, a chair is better than a sofa and a corner is better than a room.
 Standing behind, but close to the child may help to discourage freedom to move about.
-You may also want to restrain the child by holding him or her.
+You may also want to restrain the child by gently holding him or her.

 Another difficulty that may arise, particularly in sensitive children, is a need for extra affection and physical comforting.
 A sensitive child does not want to disappoint his parents, so he or she may immediately look to the parent for forgiveness and reassurance.
-Explain to the child that your love requires you to make sure that he or she does not get hurt or hurt others.
+Explain to the child that your love includes you to making sure that he or she does not get hurt or hurt others.
 Continue with the effective time out routine and follow-up with lots of love.

 Even if the child apologizes and begs you to not go to time out, it is best not to change your mind.
 Accept and thank the child for the apology, then carry through with the consequence.
 Changing the consequence encourages manipulation.

 Is the child trying to get your attention while in the time out area?
 Move further away so you are less distracted.
 When the time out period is over, give the child your full attention.

 Some children may repeat the same behavior soon after the time out.
 In this case, ask the child if he or she remembers what happened the last time.
 If the child doesn't remember, provide a reminder, then follow through with the time out routine.
 Again, evaluate why the technique may not have been effective and then alter it accordingly.
 If the behavior continues, take a closer look at what may be causing it.